If you have hand, foot and mouth disease, good news: It usually goes away by itself after about a week.

 Absolutely, positively keep kids at home until they're better and stay home from work until you are, too, lest you infect an entire classroom of 4-year-olds -- or an office of adults.

 Now, ready to learn more?
-We have lots more information on the next page.
+We have lots more information below.